Rhododendron Wood: History

-Rhododendron Wood was planted in the mid 19th century by an English gardener Caroline Wedgwood (nee Darwin).
-When her husband Josiah Wedgwood III retired from the family pottery business, he bought Leith Hill Place - an elegant 17th century country house down South.
+Rhododendron Wood was planted in the mid 19th century by an English gardener Caroline Wedgwood.
+When her husband Josiah Wedgwood III retired from the family pottery business, he bought Leith Hill Place, a 17th-century country house in Surrey.
 In 1847 the family - Josiah, Caroline and three young daughters - moved from Staffordshire to their new estate in the Surrey Hills.

 Caroline transformed two fields and a hedgerow next to the house into a formal park.
 She planted the area up with giant sequoias, azaleas and rhododendrons - exotic shade loving shrubs with glossy leaves and sweet scented flowers.
 Many of the rhododendron specimens came from Asia, possibly via Sir Joseph Dalton Hooker - the director of Kew Gardens and a good friend of Caroline's younger brother Charles Darwin.

-In 1987 the Wood was damaged by the Great Storm, but some of the original plantings survived.
+In 1987 the wood was damaged by the great storm, but some of the original plantings survived.
 These include: